-That the commander in question actually and effectively exercised effective command or supervision over the subordinate suspected or reasonably suspected of committing the crime in question.
-What is intended as effective supervision of a commanding officer over his subordinates is that when a subordinate commits a crime, the commanding officer actually has the material ability to prevent the subordinate from committing a crime as well as other preventive actions such as the commanding officer actually being able to report the matter to the authorized party.
+The commander in question actually and effectively exercised effective command or supervision over the subordinate suspected of committing the crime.
+Effective supervision by a commanding officer over subordinates includes the tangible capacity to prevent criminal activities by subordinates.
+This comprises the material ability to hinder subordinates from engaging in criminal behavior and proactive measures such as the capability of the commanding officer to promptly report the matter to the appropriate authorities.

-That the commander knew or should have known that his subordinates would commit or had committed a crime.
-Based on the provisions of the International Criminal Court (ICC) regarding the phrase "a commander knew or should have known", in the future this phrase will not only be included but must be able to be proven at trial.
-That the commander in question failed to take the logical and necessary steps to prevent, take action against, or even hand over the problem/crime to an official who has the authority to conduct further investigations.
-The commander will be labeled as having neglected to exercise control over his subordinates, resulting in the crime.
+The commander's awareness or reasonable expectation that subordinates have perpetrated a criminal act is crucial.
+According to the provisions of International Criminal Court (ICC) concerning the expression "a commander knew or should have known," this criterion is expected to be included in the future and requisite for establishment during trial.
+The assertion is that the commander neglected to conduct logical and essential measures to address or transfer the issue to an authorized official capable of conducting further inquiries.
+Therefore, this leader will be characterized as having failed to exercise control over subordinates, leading to the commission of the crime.

-The Concept of Responsibility for the Use of Artificial Intelligence in Armed Conflict Under International Law
+The Concept of Responsibility for the Use of AI in Armed Conflict Under International Law

-Legal responsibility for the actions of Artificial Intelligence, it needs to be studied properly.
-Although Artificial Intelligence has the same legal subject position as Legal Entities, the responsibility for legal acts committed by Artificial Intelligence must be clear and have legal certainty.
-The responsibility must be borne by the Artificial Intelligence User as well as the Legal Entity as the person in charge is the director of the company or the head of the foundation.
-However, the person in charge of Artificial Intelligence is not only limited to the Artificial Intelligence User, there are still important parties that should not be ruled out, namely the Artificial Intelligence Creator.
-The creator of Artificial Intelligence is the one who makes the Artificial Intelligence that will be used by Artificial Intelligence Users from the beginning, the algorithm system, database, design and others that make up the final Artificial Intelligence.
-The creator of Artificial Intelligence must also be included to be responsible for the legal actions carried out by the Artificial Intelligence he created.
-If there is an error in its creation or there is intentionality in terms of creating Artificial Intelligence that can harm others without the awareness of Artificial Intelligence users who are unfamiliar with the science of Artificial Intelligence, then Artificial Intelligence users will be harmed.

-These parties will then affect the accountability arrangements, if the use of AWS violates the provisions in International Humanitarian Law.
+Legal responsibility for the actions of AI needs to be researched properly.
+Even though AI has the same legal subject position as Legal Entities, the responsibility for acts committed must be clear with certainty.
+The responsibility must be borne by User as well as the Legal Entity as the person in charge is the director of the company or the head of the foundation.
+However, the person in charge is not only limited to the User, there are still important parties that should not be ruled out, namely the Creator.
+The creator is the one who makes AI adopted by Users, the algorithm system, the database, and the design.
+This individual must be responsible for the legal actions carried out by AI created.
+The users are affected when there is an error in creation or intentionality to destroy without the awareness of unfamiliar individuals.
+The accountability arrangements will be impacted when the use of AWS contradicts the provisions of International Humanitarian Law.
 There are 2 (two) forms of responsibility in International Law, namely:

 State Responsibility

-State responsibility will arise if there are state actions that violate obligations in International Law, as stated in Article 1 of the Draft Articles on Responsibility of States for Internationally Wrongful Acts (hereinafter referred to as the Draft Convention on State Responsibility) "Every internationally wrongful act of a State entails the international responsibility of that State."
-There are 2 forms of International Law that can be violated by states, namely: (1) public international law based on international treaties, customary international law, and principles of international law; and (2) bilateral or multilateral treaties.
+State responsibility will arise when there are state actions that violate obligations in International Law, as stated in Article 1 of the Draft Articles on Responsibility of States for Internationally Wrongful Acts (Draft Convention on State Responsibility) "Every internationally wrongful act of a State includes the responsibility."
+A total of 2 forms of International Law can be violated, namely: (1) public international law based on treaties, customary, and principles of international law, as well as (2) bilateral or multilateral treaties.

-In relation to state action, Article 8 of the Draft Convention on State Responsibility, mentioned as:
+Concerning state action, Article 8 of the Draft Convention on State Responsibility mentions that: